More people get asthma as adults than 'grow out' of asthma they had as kids.…

 Dietitians, Please Help!

 If you’re a dietitian reading this, please consider how you could use your considerable expertise to ensure that new moms and dads make their homemade formula correctly and safely.
 Beyond just finding a good recipe, and I have posted three below, there’s a lot to making your own formula!
 You have to get the ingredients.
 You have to measure the ingredients.
 You have to heat some of them.
 You have to blend them.
 You have to do it all in a clean and safe way.
 If you don’t use up each ingredient, you have to know if it can be stored safely until you make another batch.
 And you have to know about the shelf life of the final formula.

 With all this technical know-how involved, parents could certainly use professional help and support.

 And yes, you’ll make a much better product by doing it yourself.
 To drive home that point, which will help you appreciate why it’s worth the trouble to make your own, let’s start by looking at who you’ve been buying from.

 Who Makes Infant Formula?

 The world’s top ten infant formula manufacturers include brands I’ve known since I was a kid, like Nestle, Abbot, Kraft, and Heinz.
-I’ve known these brands becuase they sell a lot of other foods.
+I’ve known these brands because they sell a lot of other foods.

 The foods these huge companies sell are not farm-fresh ingredients.
 They are processed foods.
 And we all know that processed foods are less healthy than foods we make from scratch.
 In fact, processed food consumption is linked to just about every disease, including the most common metabolic disease, type 2 diabetes.
 Abbot, conveniently, also sells drugs and medical devices to treat type 2 diabetes and its complications.